tlovett1/wordpress-ansible-playbook/README.md

 * Backup - This role will backup your files and database to Amazon S3
 * Letsencrypt - This role is a work in progress.
 It setups LetsEncrypt for generating SSL certificates.
+* New Relic - This role sets up PHP and server apps within New Relic.
+* SFTP - This role creates a default SFTP user and sets it's home directory to be the web root.

 ## Example Hosts file